Deploying an EDB Postgres Distributed example cluster on AWS v5

 --location-names.
 You then set

-global so that proxy routing can route traffic to all nodes in the cluster.
+local so that proxy routing can route traffic to all nodes within each location.

 By default, TPA commits configuration changes to a Git repository.
 For this example, you don't need to do that, so you pass the